 We All Scream for Chef Stream-ing: An Interview with Chef Katherine Kennedy

 Did you know that chef streaming has been on a popular rise?
-This is why we are delighted to showcase an interview with our very own Chef Kit Kennedy and her journey from formal culinary training, to food blogger and recently to ChefPassport chef streamer.
+This is why we are delighted to showcase an interview with our very own Chef Kit Kennedy and idea of online cooking classes was her journey from formal culinary training, to food blogger and recently to ChefPassport chef streamer.

 A few chef streaming facts to get us started